 Students who are not near the physical library may also check out books found in the online Library Catalog.
 Books will be mailed to you.
-Resources checked-out by mail, may be checked out for three weeks or more to make sure transit time does not cut into the students' research time.
-Up to five resources may be checked-out at a time.
-When a student returns one or more books, more resources may be checked-out.
+Resources checked out by mail, may be checked out for three weeks or more to make sure transit time does not cut into the students' research time.
+Up to five resources may be checked out at a time.
+When a student returns one or more books, more resources may be checked out.
 All books must be returned at the end of each module.

-To request or check-out a library book by mail, simply email library staff and provide the following:
+To request or check out a library book by mail, simply email the library staff and provide the following information:

-- 1 Name
+- 1. Name

 - 2. Mailing Address

-- 3. Phone number
+- 3. Phone Number

-- 4. Book title
+- 4. Book Title

-- Book author
+- 5. Book Author